Syracuse Weather Forecast - News Break

 Saturday, May 29

-Mostly cloudy then chance showers and thunderstorms in the day; while showers and thunderstorms during night
+Partly sunny then chance showers and thunderstorms in the day; while rain during night

 Sunday, May 30